zxrepo/tbblue/CONTRIBUTING.md

 ### 6. If you contribute software update the changelog and wiki. ###

-Don't forgert to update the changelog and wiki pages; it's important as the distribution grows!
+Don't forget to update the changelog and wiki pages; it's important as the distribution grows!

 ### 7. Do not modify the System folders and files: /nextzxos, /tbblue, /tbblue/config.ini and /TBBLUE.FW ###